-- approach to the SDL through the planning application masterplan, the environmental performance of the SDL should be to very high standards.
-Carbon neutrality should be seen as an objective for the SDL site's owners and developers, and their strategy and programme for delivering this should be clearly set out in any Outline planning application - 3.1.6 New buildings at North Wokingham will demonstrate the use of sustainable building techniques to ensure high levels of energy efficiency.
-Whilst the character of the architecture and the finishing materials used should draw on the local context, the style of the buildings is expected to be contemporary in so far as it reflects the influence of sustainable building design.
-The SDL should strive to become an exemplar scheme where public buildings demonstrate best practice in green building design.
+- 3.1.8 In addition to demonstrating a sensitive approach to the SDL through the planning application masterplan, the environmental performance of the SDL should be to very high standards.
+Carbon neutrality should be seen as an objective for the SDL site's owners and developers, and their strategy and programme for delivering this should be clearly set out in any planning application. - 3.1.9 New buildings at the SDL will demonstrate the use of sustainable building techniques to ensure high levels of energy efficiency.
+Whilst the character of the architecture and the finishing materials used should draw on the local village context, the style of the buildings is expected to be contemporary in so far as it reflects the influence of sustainable building design.
 Applicants should demonstrate the principle of how local features and character are to influence the appearance of contemporary architecture within the SDL.
 The SDL should strive to become an exemplar scheme where public buildings demonstrate best practice in green building design.

-opportunity for local energy generation, and water and waste management schemes.
-These are seen as essential components of the development.
-In addition, proposals for local food production and composting should be formulated.
+3.1.10 The scale of the development offers an opportunity for local energy generation, and water and waste management schemes.
+The Council's Core Strategy and Sustainable Design and Construction SPD provide further guidance and requirements in respect of sustainable development and climate change.
 Long-term management of the landscape will encompass such activities and plans to demonstrate how this will be achieved will be required.

-Designing for Healthy and Vibrant Communities
+Designing for Healthy, Vibrant and Equitable Communities

-- Ships will be a place in which access to open space, play and sports facilities will be a priority.
-Cantley Recreation Ground is a great asset to the local area, and an opportunity to integrate the development with established open space.
-Connected by safe walking and cycling routes, there will be an emphasis on promoting opportunities for healthy and active lifestyles.
-In particular, ensuring good access from Wokingham town and local secondary and primary schools to the SDL for cyclists and pedestrians. - A wide range of housing types, sizes and tenures will be made available to ensure housing choice and inclusivity for the widest possible group of residents.
+- 3.1.11 This will be a place in which access to open space, play and sports facilities will be a priority.
+The greenspace network, and in particular the open land between the villages, creates opportunities to provide useable space in a central location which is accessible to all residents.
+Connected by safe walking and cycling routes, there will be an emphasis on promoting opportunities for healthy and active lifestyles. - 3.1.12 A wide range of housing types, sizes and tenures will be made available to ensure housing choice and inclusivity for the widest possible group of residents.
 The layout and design of residential areas will create local distinctiveness in response to the setting of the SDL and the planning application masterplan structure.
-Variety will be evident as people move through the SDL, however, a sense of cohesion should prevail as a result of the materials used.
-The requirements of "Building for Life" should be taken into account in preparing applications for the SDL; the Council's aspiration is to achieve Silver Standard at each SDL within the Borough.

-for through provision of a mix of services which are easily and safely accessible on foot, bike or by public transport.
-Higher order needs can be met through ensuring safe and attractive accessibility to Wokingham town centre and the railway station.
-Planning for efficient and convenient public transport for those undertaking journeys beyond the SDL should be evident, and the use of alternative modes of travel should be made appealing and attractive for local trips.
-The Local Planning Authority will need to be reassured that incentives and innovations are in place to encourage residents to adopt sustainable travel patterns from the scheme's inception.
+Variety will be evident as people move through the SDL, however, a sense of cohesion should prevail as a result of the materials used and reference to the existing village character. - 3.1.13 The local needs of residents should be catered for through provision of a mix of services which are easily and safely accessible on foot, bike or by public transport.
+Higher order needs can be met through ensuring safe and attractive accessibility to Reading and Wokingham town centres and the railway stations.